psychemedia/middle-english-romances/sir-orfeo.md

 Knights and fair damsels in a ring,
 All clothed in white of wondrous sort.

-" I never in my life before
+"I never in my life before
 Have seen such creatures as they were.
 Upon his head the monarch wore
 A crown, but nought of gold was there: